 - Extensor tendonitis

-In the vast majority the cause of tennis elbow is overuse or repetitive stress injury.
-The extensor carpi radialis brevis muscle seems to be affected most.
+The majority of tennis elbow cases are due to overuse or repetitive stress injury.
+One of the forearm muscles called the extensor carpi radialis brevis muscle is affected most.
 This muscle helps stabilise the wrist when the elbow is straight.
-Repeated stress to this muscle leads to micro tears in the tendon and pain and inflammation result.
-This is common in tennis players, carpenters and weight lifters.
+Repeated stress to this structure (and others) causes changes within the tendon that lead to tennis elbow.
+This condition is common in tennis players, carpenters, office workers and weight lifters.